vegaprotocol/documentation/docs/concepts/trading-on-vega/fees-rewards.md

 :::note Go deeper
 [Rewards spec ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0056-REWA-rewards_overview.md#market-creation-reward-metrics): See the full set of calculations that go into the market creation reward.
 :::

-### Reward pools
-Reward pools hold the funds that are used to pay out trading rewards, and are funded by participants through transfers.
-Choosing a dispatch metric is a matter of transferring assets to the relevant account type, which then contributes to the reward pool for the metric.

-At the end of each epoch, all reward pools will be emptied and their funds allocated to users proportionally based on the reward metric defined for each pool.

-It is up to individual users to transfer funds to the reward pools in order to finance the rewards they want to pay.
-If there is no balance in the reward pool at the end of the epoch, then no rewards will be paid.

-When setting up a reward, the following information determines that your funds go into the correct reward pool:
-* Reward asset: The asset in which the rewards will be paid
-* Market in scope: The Market ID of the market for which rewards will be calculated
-* Reward metric type: The metric type to be used to calculate the reward

 #### Reward examples
 In the section below are descriptions of potential reward scenarios, including the scopes and dispatch metrics used.